-AL (Action Level) - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+AL (Action Level) - Concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a city must follow.

 ALG (Action Level Goal) - The "goal" is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 The ALG allows for a margin of safety.